-Note: A strike-everything amendment was adopted by the Transportation Committee on March 7, 2001 and makes it a second degree felony to install any object other than a new or salvaged airbag that was designed for the make, model and year of the vehicle.
+The committee substitute creates s.
+860.146, F.S., and makes it a second-degree felony to install any object other than a new or salvaged airbag that was designed for the make, model, and year of the vehicle.
 This will prohibit the installation of a "fake airbag" and prohibit the installation of an airbag that was not designed for the car in which it is being installed.
-The amendment also deletes duplicative language on airbag definitions and salvage reporting requirements that are contained in current statute.
-The amendment is traveling with the bill.
+It incorporates the pertinent provisions of s.
+860.145, F.S., by reference.